 - byways open to all traffic – for any kind of transport, including cars, but they’re mainly used by walkers, cyclists and horse riders

-Download a map of all the rights of way within Thurrock:
+You can download a map of all rights of way within Thurrock.
+We no longer produce printed maps.

 Public rights of way improvement plan